On Minimal Achievable Quotas in Multiwinner Voting: Restricted Domains

-\begin{proof}[Proof Sketch] We use the greedy algorithm in \Cref{alg:vi_domain}, which constructs a cardinality-minimal subset of candidates that satisfies $\alpha$-JR for a given $I$ and $\alpha$.
-See \Cref{lemma:VI_minimal_cardinality} for a proof.\\ By checking if the size of the returned committee is at most $k$, we can efficiently verify if such a committee exists for a given $\alpha$.
-Due to \Cref{lemma:alphasToConsider}, the number of distinct $\alpha$-values we need to consider is upper-bounded by $n$.
-Thus, we can efficiently construct a committee that satisfies the optimal $\alpha$-value for $I$. \end{proof}
+The greedy algorithm in \Cref{alg:vi_domain} constructs a subset of candidates that satisfies $\alpha$-JR for a given $I$ and $\alpha$, which is cardinal-minimal.\\ By checking if the size of the returned committee is at most $k$, we can verify if, for this $\alpha$-value, we obtain a witness (feasible committee) satisfying $\alpha$-JR. Due to \Cref{lemma:alphasToConsiderJR}, the number of distinct $\alpha$-values we need to consider is upper-bounded by $n$.
+We can go through the $\alpha$-values using binary search to find the highest value such that \Cref{alg:vi_domain} returns a committee that has more than $k$ candidates, as this shows that there does not exist a committee that can satisfy $\alpha$-JR for the $\alpha$-value given in this step.

-In \Cref{alg:vi_domain}, we use the observation that in the VI domain, every candidate $c$ has a leftmost and rightmost voter according to the VI order who approves them.
+In \Cref{alg:vi_domain}, we use the observation that in the VI domain, every candidate $c$ has a left-most and right-most supporting voter according to the VI order.
 We denote these voters by $l_c$ and $r_c$, respectively.
-For $i \in [n]$, the algorithm considers the set $\{v_1, \dots v_i\}$ and fixes an $\alpha$-JR violation, if existent, with a "right-most" candidate according to the VI order.
-Intuitively, this ensures that the violation to the left of $v_i$ is resolved, while covering the maximum number of voters to the right, thereby postponing the next potential violation as long as possible.
+For $i \in [n]$, the algorithm considers the set $\{v_1, \dots v_i\}$ and fixes an $\alpha$-JR violation, if existent, with a candidate approved by the right-most voter.
+Intuitively, this ensures that the violation to the left of $v_i$ is resolved while covering as many voters as possible to the right, thereby postponing the next potential violation as long as possible.